 Sixty percent of California’s developed water supply originates high in the Sierra Nevada mountains.
 Our water supply is largely dependent on the health of our Sierra forests, which are suffering from ecosystem degradation, drought, wildfires and widespread tree mortality.
 Join us as we head into the foothills and the mountains to examine water issues that happen upstream but have dramatic impacts downstream and throughout the state.

-The daylong event – convened by the Santa Ana Watershed Project Authority and coordinated by the Water Education Foundation – will examine pressing issues key to the watershed that spans Orange, Riverside and San Bernardino counties.
+The Santa Ana River Watershed Conference will examine pressing issues key to the watershed that spans Orange, Riverside and San Bernardino counties.

-Join us to discuss the importance of the Santa River Watershed and how, through powerful partnerships, we can find resilient solutions to improve the quality and reliability of the region’s water supply.
+Join us to discuss the importance of the Santa Ana River Watershed and how, through powerful partnerships, the region can find resilient solutions to improve the quality and reliability of the local water supply.

 Go deep into California’s water hub and traverse the Sacramento-San Joaquin Delta, a 720,000-acre network of islands and canals that support the state’s water system and is California’s most crucial water and ecological resource.
 The tour makes it way to San Francisco Bay, and includes a ferry ride.